 The Everymom’s product selections are curated by the editorial team.
 If you buy something through our links, we may earn an affiliate commission, at no cost to you.
 We only recommend products we genuinely love.

-Though parts of our nation continue to celebrate Columbus Day today, here at The Everymom, we are committed to honoring Native and Indigenous people and their diverse cultures and rich traditions by marking today as Indigenous People’s Day.
+Though parts of our nation continue to celebrate Columbus Day, here at The Everymom, we are committed to honoring Native and Indigenous people and their diverse cultures and rich traditions by marking October 10 as Indigenous Peoples’ Day.
 We encourage parents to start a conversation with little ones that center on this country’s first inhabitants and acknowledges the painful truth of our intertwined story.

 If there’s one thing I’ve learned in my relatively short time as a parent, it’s that books are a wonderful entry point into discussing tough topics with kids.
 They’re the foundation we lay today so that tomorrow, even our smallest children can approach the world with a humble heart and open mind.

-Editor’s Note: All shopping is linked to Bookshop.org, an online store supporting local, independent bookstores.
+Editor’s Note: All shopping below is linked to Bookshop.org, an online store supporting local, independent bookstores.

 Kevin Noble Maillard